-This represents the value that is subtracted from the current speed reference, or from the actuator output in case of a large load rejection.
-This step is momentary and will return to the value entered in OFFSET.
-The rate with which this happens can be modified in RATE TO SP.
+This represents the value that multiplies the measured load rejection step and subtracts this from the actuator output in case of a large load rejection.
+This step is momentary and will return to zero.
+The rate at which this happens can be modified in "04 LD REJ RECOVER RATE %/S".